Assistive Devices for Easier Living With RA

 - An electric toothbrush with a fat handle is easier than a regular toothbrush.

-- By putting a seat in front of your sink you can avoid leaning forward; the same with using a freestanding mirror for grooming.
+- Put a seat in front of your sink so you can avoid leaning forward.
+Do the same with using a freestanding mirror for grooming.

 These items and many more are available at full-service pharmacies and surgical supply stores.
-The Arthritis Foundation ((800) 283-7800) is also a great source.
-If you can't install something yourself, the store can often arrange it, or check with your local hardware store to see if they can recommend someone to do it for you.
+The Arthritis Foundation is also a great source.
+If you can't install something yourself, the store can often arrange it.
+Or check with your local hardware store to see if they can recommend someone to do it for you.

-If you haven't already, seek a referral to an occupational therapist from your rheumatologist or your regular doctor.
+Also get a referral to an occupational therapist from your rheumatologist or your regular doctor if you haven't already.
 Occupational therapists specialize in helping people keep their independence.
-They may have other ideas for assistive devices or home modifications that could make a world of difference.
+They may have other ideas for assistive devices or changes to your home that could make a huge difference.